ska-telescope/ska-ser-infra-machinery/README.md

 ### Elasticsearch API Key creation and query

 A set of make targets were created to help with the creation and query of Elasticsearch API keys.
-To create api-keys, simply define them in an appropriate ansible variable file:
+To create API keys, simply define them in an appropriate ansible variable file:

 ```
 elasticsearch_api_keys: